lf-edge/ekuiper/docs/en_US/sqls/functions/analytic_functions.md

   OVER ([PARTITION BY <partition key>] [WHEN <Expression> [UNTIL <Expression>]])
 ```

 Returns the result of `expr` from a later input row. `offset` defaults to 1, `default value` defaults to nil, and `ignore null` defaults to true, matching `lag`.
+The offset counts qualifying future values: a value qualifies when its row satisfies `WHEN`, if present, and, if `ignore null` is true, the value is not null.
+For example, `lead(expr, 2) OVER (WHEN condition)` returns the second future qualifying value; rows that do not satisfy `WHEN` do not consume the offset.
 Because the result depends on future input, the current row is buffered until the requested future value is found, `UNTIL` becomes true, or the input ends.

-`WHEN` selects future candidate rows. `UNTIL` is an eKuiper extension and is valid only together with `WHEN`; it is evaluated independently for every buffered row before `WHEN`.
+`WHEN` selects future candidate rows.
+The offset is a successful-match condition, not a bound on how long or how many input rows LEAD may wait. `UNTIL` provides that separate stop condition.
+It is an eKuiper extension and is valid only together with `WHEN`; it is evaluated independently for every buffered row before `WHEN`.
 Within `UNTIL`, ordinary fields refer to the newly arrived probe row and `current_row(expr)` evaluates `expr` against the buffered origin row.
 If `UNTIL` is true, that request returns its default value. `current_row` is valid only in this context.

 ```sql
 lead(candidate_t2) OVER (